Anoplopomatidae: Characteristics

 Anoplopomatidae fishes have heads which lack spines, ridges, or cirri.
 They have two dorsal fins, the second dorsal fin having between 16 and 21 soft rays.
 The anal fin has three weak spines and between 11 and 19 soft rays.
-Their pelvic fins have a single spine and 5 soft rays, Theer are two well-developed nostrils on either side of the snout.
+Their pelvic fins have a single spine and 5 soft rays, There are two well-developed nostrils on either side of the snout.
 The gill membranes are joined to isthmus.
 There is a single lateral line.
 Of the two species in the family the sablefish (Anoplopoma fimbria) is the smaller attaining a maximum total length of 120 cm while the skilfish (Erilepis zonifer) reaches 183 cm.